sahil5206/AWS-VPC-Project/README.md

 You will get your Resource Map, you can go through it for understanding the flows and connection in your VPC.
 ![Resource Map](https://github.com/user-attachments/assets/c98db7d9-afb4-4ad2-a5e4-16e1996a35cd)

+# SECOND STEP - CREATE EC2 INSTANCES IN THE PRIVATE SUBNET
+1. Go to the EC2 service dashboard and create two EC2 instances(private) one in each availability zones.
+2. you will see that you there is no public IP Address of those private subnet instances.
+3.